mossgreen/mossgreen.github.io/_posts/2019-08-08-Java-Enum-and-How-to-Persist-It.md

 classes: wide
 ---

-Should use enums any time you need to represent a fixed set of constants.
+Should use Enums any time you need to represent a fixed set of constants

 - A simple instruction to Java Enum
 - How to use Enum